How Long Is Homemade Chicken Noodle Soup Good In The Fridge?

 Freezer Storage Guidelines

 For extending the shelf life of your homemade chicken noodle soup beyond a few days, freezing is an excellent option.
+Homemade chicken noodle soup can be frozen for 2 to 3 months for best quality.
 Here are the steps to freeze your soup properly:

-1. Cool the Soup: Similar to refrigerator storage, let the soup cool to room temperature.
+1. Cool the Soup: Similar to refrigerator storage, let the soup cool before freezing.

 2. Portion the Soup: Divide the soup into portions that you can easily reheat and consume in one sitting.